ascott1/readme-template/README.md

 # README Template

-> This repo provides a template for writing useful READMEs.
+> This repo provides a adaptable template for your project's README.
 For many, your README will their introduction to your project.
-This project aims to provide guidelines on writing a REAMDE that is both useful and inviting.
+This README template aims to provide guidelines on writing a REAMDE that is both useful and inviting.

 ## Features

-This is a quick copy and paste README template, including guidance on:
+This template aims to include guidance on:

-- Writing a getting started guide for your project
+- Writing an understandable getting started guide for your project
-- Providing support information
+- Providing support information to users
-- Writing contribution guidelines
+- Writing welcoming and effective contribution guidelines
-- Following a code of conduct
+- Providing information on your project's code of conduct
-- Providing a license for your software
+- Providing license information for your software

 ## Getting Started